-This certificate invalidates all previous certificates issue
+This certificate invalidates all previous certificates issued.

-If a date appears after the name and number of sire and dam, it indicates the issue of the Stud E Register in which the sire or dam is published.
+If a date appears after the name and number of the sire and dam, it indicates the issue of the Stud Book Register in which the sire or dam is published.

-For Transfer Instructions, see back of Certif
+For Transfer Instructions, see back of Certificate

-This Certificate issued with the right to correrevoke by the American Kennel Club.
+This Certificate issued with the right to correct or revoke by the American Kennel Club.